 It will also work great alongside a smaller travel tripod, so you can switch between the two.

-This tripod is made of aluminium, but there are carbon fibre and magnesium options available as well.
+This tripod is made of aluminum, but there are carbon fiber and magnesium options available as well.
 These are lighter, but also more expensive.
-I don’t have any problem with lugging around the extra half kilogram, so the aluminium version is fine.
+I don’t have any problem with lugging around the extra half kilogram, so the aluminum version is fine.

 The latches are made of reinforced plastic, with several screws holding them in place.
 This assembly is tight, but you can also adjust the tightness with a hex driver.

-The centre column is held in place by a mixed plastic-and-aluminium housing.
+The center column is held in place by a mixed plastic-and-aluminum housing.
 All the legs turn firmly, with hex-adjustable tightness.

 Overall, it’s excellently built, there are no issues with durability.